jephlandicho/jephlandicho/README.md

-Hi there 👋 I am **Jephthah Jehosaphat Landicho** BSIT student Major in Business Analytics from Batangas State University
+Hi there 👋 I am **Jephthah Jehosaphat Landicho** BSIT graduating student, Major in Business Analytics from Batangas State University

-- 🔭 I’m currently working on **React native** application for my capstone project
 - 🌱 I’m currently learning to **React Native**, **Javascript**, and **Data Analytics**
 - 👯 I’m looking to collaborate with anyone
 - 📫 How to reach me: Visit my Facebook profile or email me.